eXpansionPluginPack/eXpansionPluginPack.github.io/docs/admin/install/windows.md

 1. At one point you will have `chose the command line php you want to use`.
     * Chose php 7.1

+## Download eXpansion

+Download a copy of expansion from [our download page](/download.html)

+Extract the sources somewhere on your computer.
+The file path should idealy be simple without spaces or special characters.

+**Exemple :** `c:/expansion` or `c:/wamp/projects/expansion`

 ## Configure eXpansion

 {% include docs/install/config_base.md %}